VASST/CalibrationApp/README.md

 - Select: Control->Tracker Controls
 - Select: "Start Tracker" to start tracking (Note: must be connected to NDI Spectra/Vicra)
 - Select: "View Scene" to see a live stream from the Logitech.
-- Select: "View Centroid" to view the Centroid Position in the view video stream.-
+- Select: "View Centroid" to view the Centroid Position in the view video stream.
- Select: "Use Calibration" to use the current point-line calibration once calibration is complete, else the pre-calculated point-line calibration will be used.
+- Select: "Use Calibration" to use the current point-line calibration once calibration is complete, else the pre-calculated point-line calibration will be used.
  - Select: "Pivot" to complete pivot calibration on the tool, select again once pivot is complete.
  - Select: "Start Calibration" to start the point-line calibration procedure
  - Select: "Next Pose" to capture the next position during the point-line calibration (until 15 poses have been acquired).